grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 [//]: # (### Daytime running in the fog)

 [//]: # (~Midday: day 4, run to Stilt City)
 They ran at full speed on the surface for the rest of the day.
 The fog held out, covering them with a varying but unbroken thickness for all the daylight hours.
-Percy put the crew on 6-hour daytime rotations despite the fact that they were moving on the surface, and they all finally managed to get some meaningful sleep.
+Percy put the crew on six-hour daytime rotations, despite the fact that they were moving on the surface, and they all finally managed to get some meaningful sleep.
 Down a crew member and with limited visibility due to the fog, Percy skipped posting a lookout.
 It was somewhat risky to charge ahead on the surface at full speed with no lookout, especially since the fog also played havoc with the radar.
 But the limitations of radar were also useful, since it would foul up anyone searching for them with radar as well.
 Percy kept either Cassandra or Hemi on sonar at all times, counting on them to hear another vessel above the sound of the _Prospect_'s diesels soon enough that they would be able to take action if necessary.

 Even with no official lookout posted in the ring, there was almost always someone on the bridge anyway.
 Since the crew were free to spend their off-hours on deck, most of them chose to while away at least part of it in the open air.

 [//]: # (Early-evening: night 4, run to Stilt City)
 The fog lasted until dark, which was all they needed.
 The boat plunged into the settling darkness with the exhaust stacks streaking flames above.
 The fog gave way to the cooler air of night, and the _Prospect_ came out under a dome of stars.
-They cut their way across the surface of the planet and left an open gash of white wake through the black water behind.
+They cut their way across the surface of the planet and left behind a gash of white wake through the black water.

 [//]: # (### Hemi and Chips conversation about Owen)

-Hemi kept the chart accurate with their position; the dashed line straight and true, and rapidly growing in the direction of the continental coast, where the chart was marred with the large black dot showing the location of Stilt City.
+Hemi kept the chart accurate with their position, the dashed line straight and true and rapidly growing in the direction of the continental coast, where the chart was marred with the large black dot showing the location of Stilt City.
 Around nightfall they crossed out of the waters unquestionably controlled by the Consolidated States of the Archipelago Islands into the area contested by a number of different Authorities.
-With the fog lifted and the higher risk of Authority interference, Percy put them back on 3-hour nighttime shifts and kept someone on lookout again.
+With the fog lifted and a higher risk of Authority interference, Percy put them back on three-hour nighttime shifts and kept someone on lookout again.

 [//]: # (middle-night: night 4, run to Stilt City)
 Chips had spent the entire day in the deepest parts of the engine room, refusing to come up even for meals.
 Nobody had seen her since the late meal the night before.
 But with everyone taking a shift on lookout, she was now required to do her turn in the lookout ring.
 Hemi called for her on the PA when her shift came up in the middle part of the night, and she duly arrived in the control room on her way to the bridge a few minutes later.
 She climbed upwards with binoculars in hand and without a word.